mathyourlife/TSatPy-thesis/TSatPy/README.md

 **Python**

-Since control systems professionals regularly work in a Numerical Simulation Software environment (like Matlab Simulink or Octave) and when it comes to implementation the logic is generally converted to a more standard language by software engineers there becomes a disconnect between the planning and implementation of a controller.
+Since control systems professionals regularly work in a Numerical Simulation Software environment (like MATLAB Simulink or Octave) and when it comes to implementation the logic is generally converted to a more standard language by software engineers there becomes a disconnect between the planning and implementation of a controller.
 By using a language like python, the code